 At this point, you can begin reconstructing the security settings on your services.
-You can either connect ArcGIS Server to your previous user and role store, or you can re-create your user and role store using ArcGIS Server's built-in store.
+You can either connect ArcGIS Server to your previous user and role store, or you can re-create your user and role store using the built-in store in ArcGIS Server .
 Once you've defined your user and role store, you can reassign the permissions that you recorded for each folder and service.

 Republish KML network links

 If you noted any KML network links available on your former server, you can republish those with your upgraded ArcGIS Server site.
-See Uploading an existing KML network link to ArcGIS Server.
+See Upload an existing KML network link to ArcGIS Server.

 Migrate and test your web apps